seancorfield/clj-new/README.md

-supported the unqualified `template-name` but as of 1.1.next the qualified name is also supported so that templates can have group names that follow the [Clojars Verified Group Names policy](https://github.com/clojars/clojars-web/wiki/Verified-Group-Names) and artifact names that end in `.clj-template`.
+supported the unqualified `template-name` but as of 1.1.next the qualified name is also supported so that templates can have group names that follow the [Clojars Verified Group Names policy](https://github.com/clojars/clojars-web/wiki/Verified-Group-Names) and artifact names that start with `clj-template.`.

 `clj-new` should be able to run any existing Leiningen or Boot templates (if you find one that doesn't work, [please tell me about it](https://github.com/seancorfield/clj-new/issues)!).